 Online Courses and Resources - Distance Education can assist with registering for distance courses and provides resources to support distance student success.

-Performing Arts Center - The Performing Arts Center (PAC) serves SDSU and the Brookings Community as a joint use facility.
-It is the home for great concerts and events in the Larson Memorial Concert Hall, great studio theatre productions and events in the Fishback Studio Theatre, and great banquet and programs in the Roberts Reception Hall.
+Performing Arts Center - The Oscar Larson Performing Arts Center serves SDSU and the Brookings Community as a joint use facility.
+It is the home for great concerts, theatre and events in the Larson Memorial Concert Hall, Fishback Studio Theatre and Founders Recital Hall.

 Pride of the Dakotas - The Pride is the most visible band at SDSU, performing at events like Jackrabbits football games and presenting shows for the Minnesota Vikings and Green Bay Packers, as well as high school marching competitions in Minnesota, Iowa and South Dakota.
 The Pride has marched in the Rose Bowl parade and performed at Presidential Inaugural Parades in Washington, D.C.